base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/connecting-to-the-blockchain.md

 hide_table_of_contents: false
 ---

 Onchain apps need frontends, sometimes called dApps, to enable your users to interact with your smart contracts.
-A _provider_ makes the connection from frontend to blockchain, and is used to read data and send transaction.
+A _provider_ makes the connection from frontend to blockchain, and is used to read data and send transactions.

 ---